iamcoleman/senior-design/code/README.md

 # All the code for the Sentiment Analysis Tool

-## Three sub-folders
+## Four sub-folders
 1. **engine-api**
     - holds the code for the Python Flask API that allows the Node.js server and the Python Sentiment Analysis Engine to communicate.
 2. **node**
-    - holds the code for the Node.js server and the React site
+    - holds the code for the Node.js server
 3. **sentiment-analysis**
     - holds the code for the Python Sentiment Analysis Engine
+4. **site**
+    - holds the code for the React site

 ## Code Setup